SeeClickFix/legal.seeclickfix.com/content/terms-and-conditions-cp.md

     1. Independent Contractor Relationship.
-CivicPlus is acting as an independent contractor under these Terms and Conditions and nothing in these Terms and Conditions shall be deemed or construed to create the relationship of partnership, joint venture or employer-employee between the Parties.
+CivicPlus is acting as an independent contractor under these Terms and Conditions and nothing in these Terms and Conditions shall be deemed or construed to create the relationship of partnership, joint venture or employer- employee between the Parties.
 Neither Party has, and shall not hold itself out as having, any authority to enter into any contract or create any obligation or liability on behalf of, in the name of, or binding upon the other Party.

     1. Force Majeure.
 No Party shall have any liability to the other hereunder by reason of delay or failure to perform any obligation